 You can make a safe and secure only gift in minutes now.
 Use Paypal as a "Guest" if you don't have an account.Donate

-Pauline Lockie is your progressive independent Councillor for the Damun/Stanmore ward of Inner West Council.
-She's running for re-election in the local government elections on 4 September 2021 – and she'd love your support.
+Pauline Lockie is Deputy Mayor of Inner West Council, and your progressive independent Councillor for the Damun/Stanmore ward.
+She's running for re-election in the local government elections on 4 December 2021 – and she'd love your support.

 Meet Pauline Lockie

-Pauline has been a Councillor at Inner West Council since 2017.
-Prior to that, she was tireless fighter for our community as a founding member of the WestCONnex Action Group.
+Pauline has been a Councillor at Inner West Council since 2017, and was elected Deputy Mayor in 2021.
+Prior to that, she was a tireless fighter for our community as a founding member of the WestCONnex Action Group.

 She is passionate about liveable cities, local democracy, equality and sustainable development.
 Since being elected, Pauline has: